Join TUG | E-mail TUG

 Ok so it appears I have to go - what now?

-While its practically impossible to list each and every creative tactic in a salesperson's arsenal, these are some of the more commonly reported ones for you to listen for during your presentation:
+While it’s practically impossible to list every creative tactic in a salesperson’s arsenal, the examples below are some of the most commonly reported claims owners hear during timeshare sales presentations.
+These are statements you should listen for carefully:

 But the salesman said this was a one time offer?